 - Add dry ingredients to wet ingredients and whisk well. .Batter will have some lumps.

 - Heat a large nonstick skillet over medium-high.
-Add 1 T butter and 1 T oil (or use all vegetable shortening) to pan and allow to heat through.
+Add 1 Tablespoon butter and 1 Tablespoon oil (or use all vegetable shortening) to pan and allow to heat through.

 - Dip one side of a bread slice in batter, flip it over and dip the other.
 Allow excess batter to drip off.
 Place in heated pan.
 Repeat with enough slices to fill pan.